0Franky/Emotions-Contest/README.md

 ## User Guide

-The HowAppYou software is based on the use of two main windows: the Notification and the questionatio window (HowAppYou Window).
+The HowAppYou software is based on the use of two main windows: the notification and the questionnaire window (HowAppYou Window).
-When the application starts by double-clicking the "HowAppYou.jar" file, you can view the application notification on the screen;
+When the application starts by double-clicking the "HowAppYou.jar" file, the application notification appears on the screen;

 ### - (Notification) -